Nibbels/sanlight-mesh-bluez-poc/docs/INSTALLER.md

 # Installer design

-`scripts/install-gateway.sh` is the single public installation and upgrade entry point. `scripts/setup-all.sh`, `scripts/install-service.sh` and `scripts/install-mqtt-gateway.sh` remain lower-level internal helpers for development and recovery.
+`scripts/install-gateway.sh` is the single public installation and upgrade entry point.
+There is no second broker-host installer.

-There is no separate broker-host installer.
-The public installer prepares the local Mosquitto broker on the same lamp-side Raspberry Pi.

-## Responsibilities

-The public installer:
+Lower-level scripts such as `setup-all.sh`, `install-service.sh` and `install-mqtt-gateway.sh` remain implementation and recovery helpers.
+Normal users should not assemble the installation from those scripts.

+## What the installer owns

+The installer prepares one self-contained SANlight gateway Pi:

-1. locates and protects the private CDB and configuration directory;
+1. resolves and protects the private CDB, state and configuration paths;
+2. optionally reads an existing configuration in `--reuse-existing` mode;
-2. installs BlueZ, Python, Paho MQTT, Mosquitto and MQTT client tools in one package phase;
+3. installs BlueZ, Python, Paho MQTT, Mosquitto and MQTT client tools;
-3. runs offline syntax, unit and source-security checks;
+4. runs syntax, unit and secret-output checks;
-4. validates the Raspberry Pi / BlueZ environment;
+5. validates the supported Raspberry Pi / BlueZ environment;
-5. stops the project gateway and Mesh services;
-6. classifies both local identities against project and BlueZ state;
+6. stops the project services before reconciling local identity state;
-7. safely reconstructs missing project token state or permits a fresh import;
+7. safely adopts existing BlueZ identities or permits a genuine fresh import;
-8. installs and validates the persistent Mesh service;
+8. installs and validates `sanlight-meshd-generic.service`;
-9. attaches/imports both identities and applies local model setup;
+9. attaches/imports both local identities and applies the required model setup;
-10. creates or reuses the protected gateway configuration;
+10. creates or reuses gateway and ioBroker broker credentials;
-11. creates a dedicated authenticated Mosquitto listener on port `1883`;
+11. writes the dedicated Mosquitto listener, password database and ACL;
-12. creates separate gateway and ioBroker users with ACLs limited to one gateway ID;
+12. validates that Mosquitto starts and anonymous access is rejected;
-13. configures the local gateway client to use `127.0.0.1`;
+13. writes the gateway TOML for `127.0.0.1:1883`;
-14. installs both persistent services and runs read-only diagnostics;
+14. installs and starts `sanlight-mqtt-gateway.service`;
-15. prints the remote ioBroker adapter settings.
+15. prints the ioBroker connection settings and runs read-only diagnostics.

-Installation never calls a lamp brightness or clock write command.
+Installation never sends lamp brightness or clock write commands.

+## Normal prompts

+A new installation asks only for deployment-specific values:

+- gateway ID;
+- read-only refresh interval.

+CDB path, project state path, App-ID 1, App-ID 2, local broker endpoint and service names are product invariants rather than normal user choices.

 ## Local broker policy

-The normal broker is dedicated to this SANlight gateway appliance.
-The installer refuses to merge its listener/authentication policy with unrelated Mosquitto listener or authentication fragments.
+The broker is dedicated to this gateway appliance and listens on TCP port `1883` for the trusted LAN.
+The gateway itself connects through `127.0.0.1:1883`.

 Generated private files include: